|

 What is the best way to cook wild rice?

-My experience is that the best way to cook wild rice is how I’ve outlined it here with the Instant Pot.
-That is certainly not the ONLY way, and most wild rice comes with stove-top instructions on the bag that you can follow if needed.
 I have experienced burnt rice many times trying to make it on the stovetop.
-It needs such a long simmer time that if your heat level isn’t perfect, you can easily boil away your liquid before the rice is done.
-That’s why I love the Instant Pot method.
-No risk of burnt or crispy rice!
+It needs a long simmer time, so if your heat level isn’t perfect, you can easily boil away your liquid before the rice is done.

 Is wild rice the healthiest rice?

-All rice has benefits for a healthy, well-rounded diet, therefore you should eat what you like and what you have access to.
+All rice has benefits for a well-rounded diet, therefore you should eat what you like and what you have access to.
 However, wild rice has many great nutritious qualities.
 It boasts high levels of protein, dietary fiber, antioxidants, vitamins, and minerals.
 It has a chewier texture and nutty flavor compared to white rice.
 It’s a fantastic choice for a diet based on whole foods.

 Is wild rice only in Minnesota?